Toyota Corolla (E110): North America

-Introduced in 1997 (1998 model year), all Corollas for the North American market were built in Fremont, California (by NUMMI) or Cambridge, Ontario (by TMMC).
-Unlike the Japanese counterparts, the North American Corolla at this time was only offered as a four-door compact sedan.
-A new all-aluminum 1ZZ-FE engine powered all Corollas, making this generation lighter than its predecessor.
+Introduced in 1997 for the 1998 model year, all Corollas for the North American market were either built in Fremont, California (by NUMMI) or Cambridge, Ontario (by TMMC).
+Unlike the Japanese counterparts, the North American Corolla at the time was only offered as a four-door compact sedan.
+A newly developed all-aluminum 1ZZ-FE engine powered all Corollas, making this generation lighter than its predecessor.
 This new engine uses a timing chain instead of a timing belt.
 It also incorporated laser etched valve guides directly in the block, rather than the old shrink-to-fit valve guides in the preceding Corolla motors (4A-FE & 7A-FE).
 This prevents oil burning and valve guide failure in the future.
+Although these efforts theoretically would have decreased oil burn, a flawed piston ring design affected all engines without VVT-i.
+This new engine design, although decreasing oil consumption from some components ultimately caused oil burning in higher mileage examples.

 In North America, only sedans were offered, and all came with day-time running lights.
 This Corolla has a maximum legal carrying capacity of 1500 lb.
 Trim levels are VE, CE and LE.
 The VE model was the base model available in a 3-speed automatic or the 5-speed manual transmission with 175/65R14 tires.
-The CE and LE models offered either the 4-speed automatic with overdrive or the 5-speed manual transmission with 185/65R14 tires.
-Some options for the CE and LE models included a power sunroof, and an optional Touring Package.
+The CE and LE models offered either the 4-speed automatic with overdrive or the 5-speed manual transmission with 185/65R14 tires, although some early Canadian market 1998 CEs came with 175/65R14 tires.
+Some options for the later model CE and LE models included a power sunroof, and an optional Touring Package.
 This package contained color matched side skirts, color matched rear mudflaps, a white faced instrument cluster with tachometer and outside temperature gauge, and aluminum wheels.
-Side airbags and ABS were optional for the CE and LE models, but very few of them actually had them.
+Side airbags and ABS were optional for the CE and LE models, but very few cars had this option.
 The first batch of 1998 Corolla VE's did not have a front sway bar, but by June 1998 it was included on all models.
 VVT-i variable valve timing and individual coils for each cylinder were added to the engine in the 2000 model year with a small increase in power from 120 hp to 125 hp along with child seat anchors added on the rear deck.
 The then-recently introduced VVT-i optimizes cam and valve timing to reduce emissions, and the addition of individual coils for each cylinder helped control spark timing to each individual cylinder.